 During a very dark mental health continuum point in my life, a caring family member suggested I read Man’s Search for Meaning.
 It seemed like a very depressing pick at the time.
 “In Man’s Search for Meaning, psychiatrist and neurologist Viktor Frankl (1905-1997) wrote about his ordeal as a concentration camp inmate during the Second World War.
 Interestingly, he found that those who survived longest in concentration camps were not those who were physically strong, but those who retained a sense of control over their environment.but turned out to be just what I needed.”
 I am so grateful for the recommendation.

-You can rewrite your mental health equation by subtracting out or cancelling your well-being challenging contributing factors and adding in strategies to help eliminate your depression and other mental challenges.
+You can start to rewrite your mental health equation by subtracting out or cancelling your well-being challenging contributing factors (where possible) and adding in strategies to help eliminate your depression and other mental challenges.
 The combined approach strives to ‘right the wrongs’ that may be a part of your depression/mental health equation; allowing your body’s natural healing mechanisms to heal your brain and restore your brain chemistry and function to normal.
 It took me years of research and trial and error strategies, while also working on my multiple physical health equations to achieve the improved health results I have.
 This post focuses on the mental health equation factors that I and my clients have addressed to achieve improved mental health.
-Obviously brain damage and past trauma are additional factors that will need to be addressed with additional medical and psychological supports.
+Obviously genetic predispositions, brain damage and past trauma are additional factors that will need to be addressed with additional medical and psychological supports.
 This is a process that will take time.
 It is not as simple as the equation image below.

 Do not reduce or stop taking your prescribed medications or start editing your depression equation without the supervision of your regular healthcare provider.